 Court of Protection

 Francis regularly advises and acts in relation to interim application hearings and full hearings relating to welfare, property and affairs, as well as deprivation of liberty.
-He is particularly interested in the operation of the deprivation of liberty safeguards (DOLS).

 Prior to coming to the Bar, Francis trained as a clinical neuropsychologist and neuroscientist at several internationally renowned research centres.
 These include the Institute of Psychiatry (King’s College, London) Mount Sinai Medical Centre (New York), the Robarts Research Institute (London Ontario, Canada) and the ATR Human Information Processing Research Lab (Kyoto Japan).
 He has been the recipient of many scholarships and fellowships throughout his career.
 His last faculty appointment to the Department of Psychiatry and Behavioural Neuroscience in the medical school at Wayne State University Detroit, Michigan.